ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 ## Configuration Spec

-The configuration defines the documents recommended by `<amp-document-recommendations>` to the user.
+The configuration defines the documents recommended by `<amp-next-page>` to the user.

 ### Example Configuration